 Identify important Key Metrics for Score Carding and Analysis

 Score carding and tracking of key performance indicators are also important in identifying exceptions and circumventing disruption.
-For example, a comparison of actual shipping dates to planned shipping dates can be used to analyze performance levels of origin suppliers.
+For example, a comparison of actual shipping dates to planned shipping dates can be used to analyze the performance levels of origin suppliers.
 Measuring carrier accuracy and carrier performance are also crucial to determining capacity and timeliness.
 The challenge in looking at these metrics is being able to access repositories of data when working with multiple carriers, especially with international shipments that can cross multiple countries through a variety of modes.

 It’s important to ask logistics providers about relationships they have with organizations like INTTRA, which provides a web-based portal and data warehouse for shipping carriers.
 Some additional key metrics to consider are the landed cost of the product, down to the SKU, versus the standing cost of the product.
 This helps to identify the purchase price variance.
 To access this granular level requires integration with the company’s accounting systems and understanding the accounting practices.
 Measuring transit times is also critical to supply chain best practices.
 Transit time is dependent on multiple factors, like the rate agreement based on capacity, level of standing with the carrier, speed of the transit, and comparisons to current price indexes.
 By managing a multitude of metrics, when an exception or severe disruption occurs, this data gives companies the agility to make alternate choices as needed.